kshpdr/findbotel/README.md

 charge me too much) and a bot itself is deployed on a Heroku platform.
 For the libraries, I have used psycopg for the databse connection, flask for the server implementation and pyTelegramBotAPI to make use of Telegram Bot API.

+You can try it out online at https://t.me/findbotelbot

 ## What was implemented

 - A basic search of a journey for given dates, places and amount of people